Teru-dot-png/notes-forcts/note/Coding/Tails notes/game notes for tails' game.md

 how im going to make npcs
-how do i add difficulty and challange floor collision instead of whole wall i need terminal in ga
+how do i add difficulty and challange floor collision instead of whole wall i need terminal in game